someOneElse-t/claude-code-db-plugin/README.en.md

    - **Alternating row colors** for readability
    - **Row count and page indicator** in the status area

+### 4. Editing Data

+1. In the Data Browser, click **编辑模式 (Edit Mode)** to enter editable state.
+2. Click **新增行 (Add Row)** to insert a blank row, or modify existing cells directly.
+3. **Primary Key editing**: PK columns are editable on new rows
+   - If left empty, a unique PK value is auto-generated on save
+   - If manually entered, conflicts are detected in real-time and rejected with a warning
+4. Modified cells show a yellow background; new rows show a green background.
+5. Available actions:
+   - **Add Row** — adds a blank row, auto-focuses on the PK column
+   - **Delete Row** — select rows or cells then click delete
+   - **Save Changes** — writes local changes to the database (deletes → updates → inserts)
+   - **Discard Changes** — reverts all local modifications
+6. Click **只读模式 (Read Only)** to exit edit mode.

 ### 3. Executing SQL Queries

 1. Switch to the **SQL Editor** tab.